TrellixVulnTeam/Weather-App_Y96B/README.md

 # Weather-App
-Display weather information for given location name This is a basic weather app that shows temperature and humidity as well as a short description of the given location name using OpenWeatherMap api
+This is a weather app with a basic UI that shows temperature and humidity as well as a short description of the given location name using OpenWeatherMap api